 Despite their decline in popularity during the 19th century in which naturalistic garden designs became the favored look, pergolas have once again become a popular garden and backyard accent, particularly in yards where recreational activities take place.
 Homeowners often add a gazebo to the backyard as a place for picnicking or for relaxation after swimming in the pool.

 A pergola from Amish Country Gazebos adds a beautiful touch to any backyard because it can be constructed of kiln-dried softwoods and built in the popular Amish style.
+Have additional questions about what is a pergola?
+Contact us and we will help determine the perfect outdoor structure for you!

 Creating an enjoyable backyard entertainment and relaxation area is an exciting challenge.
 A backyard pool surrounded by stunning landscape designs, a gazebo, and a pergola becomes the talk of the neighborhood.
 Pergolas are often overlooked by homeowners who desire a truly unique styling project for their backyard, but these simple structures are not only affordable, they also create a shady rest area that complements the sunlit portions of the yard.